simorgh10/astro-tutorial/Notes.md

 * Resize your window and look for different styles being applied at different screen widths.
 Your header is now responsive to screen size through the use of @media queries.

+# Send your first script to the browser

+* Let’s add a hamburger menu to open and close your links on mobile screen sizes, requiring some client-side interactivity!

+* Create a file named Hamburger.astro in src/components/ https://docs.astro.build/en/tutorial/3-components/4/

+* This will represent your 3-line “hamburger” menu to open and close your navigation links on mobile.
+(You will add the new CSS styles to global.css later.)

+* Place this new <Hamburger /> component just before your <Navigation /> component in Header.astro.

+* Add the following styles for your Hamburger component: https://docs.astro.build/en/tutorial/3-components/4/

+* Your header is not yet interactive because it can’t respond to user input, like clicking on the hamburger menu to show or hide the navigation links.

+* Add the following <script> tag to index.astro, just before the closing </body> tag.

+* nstead of writing your JavaScript directly on each page, you can move the contents of your <script> tag into its own .js file in your project.

+* Create src/scripts/menu.js

 *